Places to visit on Anglesey

 Mona Rd, Menai Bridge LL59 5EA

-Visit the Thomas Telford Centre in Menai Bridge to learn all about the Telford Suspension Bridge (opened 1826) and The Britannia Bridge (opened 1850) – originally built to carry rail traffic it was converted to carry motor traffic too in 1970 after a serious fire.
+Visit the Thomas Telford Centre in Menai Bridge to learn all about the Telford Suspension Bridge (opened 1826) and The Britannia Bridge (opened 1850).
+Originally built to carry rail traffic The Britannia Bridge was converted to also carry motor traffic in 1970 after a serious fire.

 Mona Road, Menai Bridge LL59 5EA